President, New York Knickerbockers

-Steve Mills was named general manager of the Knickerbockers on Mar.
+Steve Mills was named president of the New York Knickerbockers on Jul.
+14, 2017.
+He had returned to The Madison Square Garden Company on Sep.
+26, 2013, and had served as general manager of the Knicks since Mar.
 18, 2014.
-He had returned to The Madison Square Garden Company on Sep.
-26, 2013.

 A 30-plus-year veteran of the sports world, Mills’ career has included 16 years with the National Basketball Association, where his talents led to a notable ascent from account executive to senior vice president of basketball and player development.
 This was followed by 10 years at The Madison Square Garden Company, where Mills had a wide range of responsibilities that included overseeing business and basketball operations for the Knicks and Liberty, along with business operations for the Rangers and for all other sports-related activities at The Garden.